Ondangwa Rural

 Ondangwa Rural is an electoral constituency in the Oshana Region of Namibia.
 It had 13,613 inhabitants in 2016 and 7,682 registered voters in 2020.
 The administrative centre of the constituency is the settlement Eheke.

 Ondangwa Rural was created by splitting the former constituency of Ondangwa into a rural and an urban part in August 2013, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election.

 Politics

 Ondangwa is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
-The following people have served as councillors of Ondangwa Rural (until 2013: Ondangwa) constituency:
+Alfeus Abraham, since 2011 leading the disestablished Ondangwa Constituency, has been councillor of Ondangwa Rural since its inception.